aiphilos/docs/dev/plugin_dev.rst

     }

  **Two important points:**

- **1. The properties '_id' and '_action' are mandatory. the _id property for every item needs to be unique and _action needs to be set to POST so the item gets indexed by aiPhilos**
+ .. note :: *The properties '_id' and '_action' are mandatory. the _id property for every item needs to be unique and _action needs to be set to POST so the item gets indexed by aiPhilos**

- **2. Please be aware that the batch-endpoint has a limit of 1000 items per request.
+ .. note :: **Please be aware that the batch-endpoint has a limit of 1000 items per request.
 Please make sure to send the items that should be indexed in chunks of no more than 1000.**

  The full documentation for the batch endpoint is available at: